alexaandru/go-sitter-forest/README.md

 ## Versions & Status

-We are currently aligned with TreeSitter `v0.22.2`: [go-tree-sitter-bare](https://github.com/alexaandru/go-tree-sitter-bare) `v1.1.1` uses `v0.22.2` (and this project uses that latest version of `go-tree-sitter-bare`) and the included [package.json](package.json) (which is used for regenerating grammars) is using the same version.
+We are currently aligned with TreeSitter `v0.22.6`: [go-tree-sitter-bare](https://github.com/alexaandru/go-tree-sitter-bare) `v1.4.2` uses `v0.22.6` (and this project uses that latest version of `go-tree-sitter-bare`) and the included [package.json](package.json) (which is used for regenerating grammars) is using the same version.

+The parsers were however NOT regenerated using the new tree-sitter version, they are still largely at `v0.22.2` and will upgrade naturally on updates OR I may force update all of them in bulk (TBD).

 As for the parsers in this repo: